Lodin/lazyx/README.md

 **Note:** if you use observable object, you have to send property key in the addition Trigger.

 ### Store
-Store is a global Transformer holder.
+Store is a global Transformers holder.
 It main responsibilities are following:
 * Hold all the Transformers together in the hierarchical structure that improves accessibility and allows to pass them down, e.g., through the React context.
 * Provide tools to work with the dynamic initial state, e.g. if it is loaded from the server.